Enlargement of the Eurasian Economic Union: Turkey

 A statement by the Kazakhstan Presidential Office on the 6 June 2014 said that Kazakhstan President Nursultan Nazarbayev had extended an invitation to the president of Turkey Abdullah Gül for his country to join the Eurasian Economic Union.
 The statement was released the day after the fourth summit of the Cooperation Council of Turkic-Speaking States (Turkic Council) on June 4 and 5 in the Turkish port city of Bodrum.
 However Turkey presently has a customs agreement with the EU.
+Turkey is currently a candidate country for the European Union and a full member of NATO.

 Turkmenistan

 Turkmenistan is closely integrated economically with other Central Asian and Commonwealth of Independent States members.
 However, Turkmenistan has pursued a policy of political isolation and currently has not stated plans to either join or not join the EEU.